PyTables/PyTables/doc/source/usersguide/tutorials.rst

 *also* Description objects
 themselves.

-There is a special attribute, called
-_v_nestedDescr, that can be useful to create nested record arrays that imitate the structure of the table (or a subtable thereof)::
+There is a special attribute, called _v_nestedDescr, that can be useful to create nested structured arrays that imitate the structure of the table (or a subtable thereof)::

     >>> import numpy